 The truth is, sometimes the fires that burn the brightest are those that die out just as fast.

 The last time I saw you, I stood at the window of your house with your dog at my side and your cat in my arms.
 I waved to you, made the cat wave goodbye, too.
-We had just made love in tangled sheets, the early morning light streaming into the bedroom, but I knew something was off.
+We had just cuddled in tangled sheets, the early morning light streaming into the bedroom as our bodies lay intertwined, but I knew something was off.
 You kissed me goodbye at the door as you headed off to work.

 “I’ll see you in a few days,” you said to me, smiling, and I remember thinking it would be the last time I ever saw you.

 As you drove off into the sunrise, I blew you a kiss.
 I tried to make the moment linger, holding on to that bittersweet sadness that comes with a moment you know you’ll never have again.
-I watched as your pickup truck drove around the corner, and somehow, looking out at the dusty country road in the morning light, I knew I would be OK.
+I watched as you drove around the corner, and somehow, looking out at the dusty country road in the morning light, I knew I would be OK.

 For more stories like this, please click here.